 Field Description Name Device Group name.
 Profile The configuration profile associated with the device group.
 Each AP platform has a default configuration profile.
-Select the default profile from the list or click 🖸 to create a unique profile.
-RF Management The RF Management profile associated with the device group.
+Select the default profile from the list or take one of the following actions: To add a new profile, select 1 Then, provide a name and platform. • To edit a profile, select 🔼 • To copy or clone a profile, select 🔟.
+Then, provide a name.
+To delete a profile, select RF Management The RF Management profile associated with the device group.
 Extreme Campus Controller includes a default RF policy.
 AP 39xx access points support Default ACS.
 AP3xx, AP4xx, and AP5xx access points support Default Smart RF.
-Select the default profile from the list or select 💽 to create a unique RF policy.
+Select the default profile from the list or select 🖸 to create a unique RF policy.
 APs List of APs that match the configuration Profile and Site regulatory domain.
 In order for an AP to be included in a device group: The regulatory domain of the AP must correspond with the site Country value.
 The configuration Profile of the device group must match the AP model number.
 Select each AP to include in the device group.
-Then, click OK .
+Then, select OK .
 To organize your AP deployment automatically, create Adoption Rules.
 Note: You may need to create more than one configuration Profile per AP model, depending on the configuration settings you enable.